newton.ModelBuilder#

 int

-Adds a box collision shape to a body.
+Adds a box collision shape or site to a body.

 The box is centered at its local origin as defined by xform.